OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 ![Octopus Azure account](azure-account.png)

+In order to move to an Azure solution, we need to create some cloud-based infrastructure and then update Octopus to integrate with it.
+In the Azure portal, I created multiple [App Services](https://azure.microsoft.com/en-us/services/app-service/) and I [migrated](https://docs.microsoft.com/en-us/azure/azure-sql/database/database-import?tabs=azure-powershell) to an [Azure SQL Database](https://azure.microsoft.com/en-au/products/azure-sql/database/).

-In order to move to an Azure cloud-based deployment, we need to configure an Azure Account in Octopus and add one or more Azure Web App deployment targets.
+Next, we need to configure an Azure Account in Octopus and add one or more Azure Web App deployment targets.

 The Azure account captures everything required to authenticate with an Azure subscription which you can then use to configure your Azure web app targets.
 Navigate to {{Infrastructure, Accounts}} to add one or more Azure accounts.
 Configuring an Azure account requires four specific IDs which are relatively difficult to find.
 I won't go into the detail here and I highly recommend reviewing our [Azure account documentation](https://octopus.com/docs/infrastructure/deployment-targets/azure) to configure this integration.